viniciusoyama/component_party/README.md

 end
 ```

-Note that, different to rails, we will add a 'pages' folder at the beginning of your path.
-This is done so you can can have isolated components that represents each action in a isolated namespace.
+This will search for a component with a path of `app/components/pages/clients/index`.
+Note that we will add a 'pages' before the controller+action path.

 # Style namespacing

-Each rendered component will be wrapped inside a div with a dynamic data attribute according to the component path.
+Each rendered component will be wrapped inside a div with a dynamic data attribute storing the component path.
 This means that you can create custom css for each component.
 Example:

 ```
 app
 ├── components
-│   └── user_page
+│   └── shared
 │       └── header
 │           └── template.html.erb
 ```